 Specialising in speciation himself, Coyne dedicates an entire chapter to show how a species can split into different lineages to form new species (e.g., how a reptile can gradually become a bird).
 Another chapter is dedicated to the fascinating topic of human evolution and where we fit in the evolutionary tree of life.
 Coyne presents several examples of famous transitional fossils that clearly show our common ancestry with the great apes (chimpanzees, gorillas, orangutans, etc).

 Aware of how religious belief presents the biggest obstacle to accepting an otherwise well-evidenced scientific theory, Coyne frequently points out how many observations in nature make sense only in the light of evolution, and not "intelligent design" (e.g., vestigial structures, atavisms, pseudogenes, and many examples of bad design).
-In the same vein, common objections to evolution are also discussed such as the lack of "missing links" or "irreducible complexity".
+In the same vein, common objections to evolution are also discussed, including the lack of "missing links" or "irreducible complexity".

 All in all, the book does an excellent job of introducing evolution to a layperson and providing a high-level overview of the main lines of evidence that lead scientists today to consider evolution as a fact.

 I first read this book many years ago - sometime around 2013.
-Around this time, I had started having some doubts about my religious beliefs and decided to pick up this book to see what evidence there was for evolution.
-I was raised as a Muslim so I used to believe in the Adam and Eve myth in the fully literal sense.
+Around this time, I had started having some doubts about my religious beliefs and somehow decided to pick up this book to see what evidence there was for evolution.
+Up until that point, I had been a practising Muslim which meant I fully believed in the Adam and Eve creation myth.

-I think it’s a testament to the quality of the book that it lead me, a hitherto creationist who mocked the whole idea of evolution, to more or less accept it.
-I think I read the book in tandem with some extra research so perhaps it wasn’t the book alone that made me accept evolution, but it was certainly the main driving force.
+I think it’s a testament to the quality of this book that it eventually converted me from a creationist who mocked the whole idea of evolution to more or less accept it.
+I read the book in tandem with some extra research so perhaps it wasn’t the book alone that made me accept evolution, but it was certainly the main driving force.
 As any former deeply religious people will know, it takes a lot to leave your old beliefs behind, especially if they’ve been drilled into you since childhood(!).

 I find evolution fascinating because it sheds so much light on how we came to exist in this absurd world.
 More than any religious myths or speculative philosophy, evolution helps me understand my existence just a little bit better.

-I'm becoming increasingly convinced that our best hope for finding answers to some of our deepest existential questions is by looking to science rather than to abstract and highly speculative philosophy.
-Whilst the scientific method is not infallible, it is our best defence against our common tendency for wishful thinking.
+In recent years, I've begun to think that maybe our best hope for addressing some of our deepest existential questions is by looking to science rather than abstract and highly speculative philosophy.
+While the scientific method is not infallible, it is our best defence against our common tendency for wishful thinking.